ranbena/ranbena/README.md

 - Interim R&D lead at [gogo getter](https://www.linkedin.com/company/shiftime/) - Had a blast managing remote teams and getting hands dirty with React Native, NodeJs, AWS services and Typescript.
 - Web dev and UX designer at [Redash](https://redash.io/) - Worked remotely on a wonderful product with an amazing team, learned docker, cypress, lints and helped transition from Angular to React.
 - Web dev for [Neon Wallet](https://neonwallet.com/) - Got acquanted with Crypto, Blockchain and Electron.
-- UI developer at Facebook's [internet.org](https://info.internet.org/en/) - Had the time of my life being a front end developer at this incredible company.
+- UI dev at Meta [internet.org](https://info.internet.org/en/) - Had the time of my life being a front end developer at this incredible company.

 [More on my Linkedin](https://www.linkedin.com/in/ranbena/)